What is an occupational rating?

 -

-You are a degree-qualified business executive, who is earning a net minimum of $120,000 p.a. in addition to the requirements outlined for the white collar classification
+You're a degree-qualified business executive, earning more than of $120,000 a year (before tax and employer-paid super), and meet the requirements for the white collar rate

 -

-You require membership of a professional or government body to practise in your occupation.
+You need to be a member of a professional or government body to practise in your occupation.

 White collar rate